Children Can Explore Feelings With Texture People

 This page contains affiliate links.
 Please visit our disclosure page for more information.

-Texture People will delight your children as they explore how their emotions and feelings.
+Texture People will delight your children as they discover emotions and explore feelings.

 Instructions on How to Feel Your Feelings With Texture People: